theandrew168/pg2s3/README.md

 In general, pg2s3 dumps a given database and uploads it to an S3-compatible storage bucket.
 However, there is a bit more nuance involved in bookkeeping, restoration, and pruning.

+### Data Included
+The backups created by pg2s3 are data-only and don't include global information such as roles and tablespaces.
+To include those would require running pg2s3 as a database superuser which introduces additional security risks.
+Instead, it is expected that restores will only ever be ran against databases that are already configured with the necessary roles.
+More specifically, any schemes / tables that need to be created (as part of the restoration) will be owned by the user that pg2s3 used to connect to the database.

+This tool is intended for simple database access patterns: where all schems and tables within a database are owned by a single user and have default permissions.
+If your use case is more complex than this and you need support for any of the following:
+1. Recreating existing roles (users) and modifying table ownership
+2. Recreating existing permissions (grants / revokes) on tables

+Then pg2s3 might not be suitable for your use case and you should consider something with more features.

 ## Install
 The pg2s3 tool is distributed as a single, static binary for all major platforms.
 It is also released as a `.deb` for Debian-based Linux environments.